jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # Intermission

 Intermissions are an excellent time to stretch our legs, buy a snack, and also ask some questions about the story so far.
-Here, I want to define more terms, characters, and emphasize how many of our problems are caused by us reaching to control modern levers of power.
+Here, I want to define more terms, characters, and emphasize why our solved by reaching to control modern levers of power.

 ## Recap

 The game of civilization never stops.
 It goes on forever because it's the game of life; evolve or die.
 Thus, we're always that person on Main Street trying to figure out what's right for ourselves while trying to help our society prosper.
 I think we all try our best.
 We try to educate ourselves, eat well, or join movements like sustainable agriculture and renewable energy.

 That's good news because even though human evolution is (currently) hard to see, we're still nonetheless playing the game.
 We simply have a huge problem—we're running out of time.
 Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
-Since we're still obsessed with the era of mass-production, we've started the Internet Age using ideas meant to encourage the industrialization of our society.
+Since we're still obsessed with the era of mass-production, we've been digitizing our society using ideas meant industrialize it.

-Today we still measure our success by GDP growth, employment numbers, Dow Jones Industrial Average, union membership rates.
-These stats don't tell us anything about ourselves.
+Today we still measure our success by the Industrial Age stats like GDP growth, employment numbers, Dow Jones Industrial Average, union membership rates.
+These numbers don't tell us anything about ourselves.
 They don't say if we have more savings, better-maintained infrastructure, fewer heart attacks, or if we're living happier lives.

-The Internet Age gives us the power to start measuring the health of our civilization and our happiness.
+The Internet Age gives us the power to start measuring our happiness and therefore our civilizatoin's health.
 To get there, we have to finish our upgrade with the "click" of a new philosophy.
 One that says improving our lives is our right and our duty.

 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)
 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
 It's a number we'll be talking much about in the Internet Age._